MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 ---
-title: Edit documentation in the browser
+title: Edit Microsoft Learn documentation in the browser
 description: Learn how to edit a Microsoft Learn documentation article in the browser using GitHub.
 author: carlyrevier
 ms.author: cahublou